luke-titley/git-poly/getting_started.md

 ### Cloning

-git poly doesnt have a manfist or configuration file, so it's up to you to manage that.
+git poly doesnt have a manifest or configuration file, so it's up to you to manage that.

-The simplest way to clone the repos is to just a straight forward git clone.
+The simplest way to clone the repos is git clone.

 ```bash
 git clone https://github.com/openssl/openssl.git